smitesh07/Smart-Lighting-Solution/README.md

 2) Resources -> Linked Resources
 3) Under Path Variables, change the value of SW_ROOT symbol to your TivaWare folder path.
-Also, change the value of ORIGINAL_PROJECT_ROOT to CCS project of blinkly exammple for board ek-tm4c1294xl under TivaWare folder
+Also, change the value of ORIGINAL_PROJECT_ROOT to CCS project of blinky example for board ek-tm4c1294xl under TivaWare folder

 To build the project on BBG, change the IP of BBG in Makefile